navig8s/navig8/README.md

 EOF
 ```

-You can also add a file there and set relative path:
+You can also add a file there and set a relative path:
 ```shell
 cp /some/where/else/logo.svg frontend/logo.svg
 cat >> frontend/light.css <<- EOF